 Speed to Market

-Building your own capacity in a particular market takes obviously more time than somebody who is already installed in the market with an established network.
+Building your capacity in a particular market obviously takes more time than somebody already installed in the market with an established network.
 Though presence in the market might be immediate, full operational efficiency will only be achieved in one or two years when trust is built within the new stakeholder ecosystem.

-Trusted partners kick off operations immediately and can bring in results in a much shorter timeframe.
-For this reason, this will ready to establish a trusted relationship with candidates faster.
+Trusted partners kick off operations immediately and can deliver results in a much shorter timeframe.
+For this reason, it will help to establish a trusted relationship with candidates faster.

 Loyalty

-Few people will be more committed than their own employees driving the growth.
-For external partners, the attractiveness of the university and the economic offer need to be in balance.
-Partners on commission will always look out for the best option to earn money.
-This might change their preferences fast and the candidate might get confused when suddenly getting recommended to other institutions instead.
+Few people will be more committed than their own employees, driving the growth.
+For external partners, the attractiveness of the university and the economic offer need to be balanced.
+Partners on commission will always seek the best option to earn money.
+This might change their preferences fast, and the candidate might get confused when suddenly getting recommended to other institutions instead.

 Investment